 Fund-supported projects have won a wide array of journalistic honors.
-They include two Pulitzer Prizes, two National Magazine Awards, the Raymond Clapper Award, the George Polk Award, the Sigma Delta Chi Award, the Worth Bingham Prize, the New York Newspaper Guild’s Front Page Award and many others.
+They include three Pulitzer Prizes, a Peabody, the Livingstone Award for International Reporting, two National Magazine Awards, the Raymond Clapper Award, the George Polk Award, the Sigma Delta Chi Award, the Worth Bingham Prize, the New York Newspaper Guild’s Front Page Award and many others.
 Authors working with the help of a Fund grant have won the Frank Luther Mott Award for the best media book, as well as the MacArthur Foundation’s coveted “genius” award.
-Recent books written with assistance from the Fund include Dick Lehr and Gerard O’Neill’s Black Mass: The Irish Mob, The FBI and A Devil’s Deal; Robert Friedman’s Red Mafiya – How the Russian Mob Has Invaded America; Ted Anton’s Eros, Magic and the Murder of Professor Culianu; Dan Baum’s Smoke and Mirrors: The War on Drugs and the Politics of Failure; and Joseph Rodriguez’ photodocumentary book East Side Stories – Gang Life in East LA.

-Reporter Morton Mintz, past chairman of the Fund for Investigative Journalism, summed up its mission this way: “For more than 30 years, the Fund for Investigative Journalism has helped to finance exposes of harmful and wrongful conduct, such as corruption at all levels of government; corporate, governmental and press nonfeasance, misfeasance and malfeasance; abuses of civil and human rights and of the environment; unsafe medical technologies; and improper donor influence on research in academe.”
+Reporter Morton Mintz, past chairman of the Fund for Investigative Journalism, summed up its mission this way: “The Fund for Investigative Journalism has helped to finance exposes of harmful and wrongful conduct, such as corruption at all levels of government; corporate, governmental and press nonfeasance, misfeasance and malfeasance; abuses of civil and human rights and of the environment; unsafe medical technologies; and improper donor influence on research in academe.”